shfunc/hud-python/README.md

 If you use this SDK in your research, please cite it as follows:

-## Citation

-If you use this SDK in your research, please cite it as follows:

-## Citation

-If you use this SDK in your research, please cite it as follows:

 ```bibtex
 @software{hud2025agentevalplatform,
   author = {HUD and Jay Ram and Lorenss Martinsons and Parth Patel and Max Muoto and Oskars Putans and Govind Pimpale and Mayank Singamreddy and Nguyen Nhat Minh},